MonikaSinghGit/go-devid/README.md

 # SecureDeviceIdentityGoCode

 1. DevID_pki.sh is the shell script to generate iDevId.\
-    — change the value of sq in the first line of code to a new value.\
-    — Run the script and put passphrase: "hello" for each certificate.\
+    — Run the script and put passphrase: "hello".\
-    — The iDevId and ca-chain certificate will be generated in the folder: root/ca/8021ARintermediate/certs/
+    — The iDevId, ca-chain and root certificate will be generated in the folder: root/ca/certs/

 2. DevIDServices.go contains all necessary operations with idevID.\
     — Initialization\